 HR 8168: Major Non-NATO Ally Terror Threat Assessment Act

-HR 8168 in plain English: This bill requires the Department of Homeland Security to submit to Congress an assessment of terrorism threats to the United States from foreign terrorist organizations and Specially Designated Global Terrorists operating in the 19 countries currently designated as major non-NATO allies, plus Taiwan.
-The assessment must identify each group present in each country, describe their activities, and detail what each allied government is doing to counter them.
+HR 8168 in plain English: This bill requires the Department of Homeland Security to give Congress a terrorism threat assessment focused on foreign terrorist organizations and Specially Designated Global Terrorists operating in the 19 countries designated as major non-NATO allies, plus Taiwan.
+The assessment must identify each terrorist group present, describe their activities, and detail what each ally government is doing to counter them.

 Stated purpose

-This bill requires the Department of Homeland Security to assess and report to Congress on terrorism threats to the United States posed by foreign terrorist organizations and specially designated global terrorists operating inside countries that are major non-NATO allies.
+The bill requires the Department of Homeland Security to assess and report to Congress on terrorism threats to the United States posed by designated foreign terrorist organizations and global terrorists that are present in countries holding major non-NATO ally status.

 Key points